mdsahelpv/learn-DevOps/README.md

 # learn-DevOps
-Everythign yuo need to learn about DevOps
+Everythign you need to learn about DevOps